nhsengland/package-your-code-workshop/docs/content/workshops/mkdocs_documentation.md

 Visit `http://127.0.0.1:8000` to see the documentation site running locally.

+!!! info "Using GitHub Codespaces?"
+    If you're running this in GitHub Codespaces, the port will be automatically forwarded.
+Look for a popup notification or check the **Ports** tab at the bottom of your VS Code interface.
+The forwarded URL will look like `https://your-codespace-name-8000.preview.app.github.dev/`

 !!! warning "Port Already in Use?"
     If port 8000 is busy, MkDocs will automatically try 8001, 8002, etc. Check the terminal output for the actual URL.